Ancient Theatre of Fourvière

 The Ancient Theatre of Fourvière (Théâtre antique de Lyon) is a Roman theatre in Lyon, France.
-It was built on the hill of Fourvière, which is located in the center of the Roman city.
-The theatre is part of a UNESCO World Heritage Site protecting the historic center of Lyon.
+It was built on the hill of Fourvière, which is situated in the center of the Roman city.
+The theatre is part of a UNESCO World Heritage Site that protects the historic center of Lyon.

 Chronology

-The theatre was built in two steps: around 15 BC, a theatre with a 90 m diameter was built next to the hill.
-At the beginning of the 2nd century, the final construction added a last place for the audience.
-The diameter is 108 m, and there were seats for 10,000 people.
+The theatre was constructed in two phases: around 15 BC, a theatre with a 90 m (98 yd) diameter was built next to the hill.
+At the beginning of the 2nd century, the final construction added a last section for the audience.
+The diameter is 108 m (118 yd), and there were seats for 10,000 people.

 Today the theatre is primarily a tourist site, but it is still used as a cultural venue.
 Each year, the Nuits de Fourvière festival takes place in the theatre.